 There is also peculiar Iapetus - which Clarke called Japetus (the German spelling) - a 1500-kilometer-diameter moon very dark on one side (its leading hemisphere as it orbits Saturn) and very bright on the other.
-The arrangement of the dark leading and bright trailing hemispheres mean that Iapetus, Saturn's second-largest moon after Titan, is very bright to Earth-based observers when its 79-day orbit puts it on one side of Saturn and very faint roughly 40 days later, when it moves into view on the other side.
+The dark leading and bright trailing hemispheres mean that Iapetus, Saturn's second-largest moon after Titan, is very bright to Earth-based observers when its 79-day orbit puts it on one side of Saturn and very faint roughly 40 days later, when it moves into view on the other side of the planet.

-Stanley Kubrick, who directed the film 2001, co-authored its screenplay, and received co-author credit on early editions of the novel, also sought to send Discovery to Saturn, but had to settle for Jupiter.
+Stanley Kubrick, who directed the film 2001, co-authored its screenplay, and received co-author credit on the novel, also sought to send Discovery to Saturn, but had to settle for Jupiter.
 The film's overtaxed art department rebelled - Kubrick, ever the perfectionist, was given to demanding quick-turnaround changes which he subsequently threw away.
 Perhaps more important, a portrayal of Saturn convincing to 1968 film audiences proved too great a challenge for 2001's pioneering special-effects technology and skilled artisans.
-Had they known how improbable-seeming Saturn really appears, Kubrick and the production crew might have given themselves a bit of slack.
+Had they known how improbable Saturn actually appears up close, Kubrick and the production crew might have given themselves a bit of slack.

 This post picks up the 2001 story where my first post left off, then I will conclude the series by discussing a paper NASA Glenn researchers Craig Williams, Leonard Dudzinski, Stanley Borowski, and Albert Juhasz first presented in July 2001 and subsequently published as a NASA Technical Memorandum (TM) in March 2005.
-They describe a fusion-powered spacecraft meant to emulate 2001's Discovery spacecraft.
-They named it Discovery II.
+They describe a fusion-powered spacecraft meant to emulate 2001's Discovery spacecraft which they name Discovery II.

 As always, Clarke fills in missing details.
 The novel describes a host of robotic monitors scattered across the Solar System.
 Each in turn detects the radio signal from the Tycho monolith.
 Later we learn that data from the monitors enabled scientists on Earth to determine that the signal was directed at Saturn.
 In the movie, the signal was, of course, beamed at Jupiter.

 Fateful decisions are made at the highest level of the United States government.
-The ancient Tycho monolith and the signal it aimed at Saturn are to be kept secret, allegedly to prevent cultural shock and mass hysteria.
+The ancient Tycho monolith and the signal aimed at Saturn are to be kept secret, ostensibly to prevent cultural shock and mass hysteria.

 Preparations for Project Jupiter, the first piloted round-trip journey to the Solar System's largest planet, are by this time well advanced; this provides an opportunity.
-In search of those who received the Tycho monolith signal, the Jupiter ship Discovery will instead travel one-way to Saturn with a gravity-assist flyby at Jupiter to gain speed.
-I describe the development of gravity-assist spaceflight in my "The Challenge of the Planets" post series; please see the "More Information" links at the bottom of this post.
+In search of those who received the Tycho monolith's signal, the Discovery's Jupiter mission is changed into a one-way Saturn mission with a gravity-assist flyby at Jupiter to gain speed.
+I describe the early development of gravity-assist spaceflight in my "The Challenge of the Planets" post series: please see the "More Information" links at the bottom of this post.

 Discovery's crew of six is split up.
-A separately trained three-man "survey crew" will travel to Saturn in hibernation; they will thus remain safely incommunicado, ensuring that the mission's true purpose does not slip out during radio communications with Earth.
-Mission Commander David Bowman and his deputy, Frank Poole, will remain awake.
+A separately trained three-man "survey crew" travels to Saturn in hibernation; they thus remain safely incommunicado, ensuring that the mission's true purpose does not slip out during radio communications with Earth.
+Mission Commander David Bowman and his deputy, Frank Poole, remain awake.
 The pair form a minimal caretaker crew during the interplanetary phase of the Saturn mission.

 Bowman and Poole are told that their mission aims to expand knowledge of the Solar System and to extend space technology capabilities, and that the survey crew has been placed aboard Discovery in hibernation to conserve life support resources.
-Hibernation development is a major goal of their mission, for after 100 days of scientific exploration at Saturn the entire human crew is scheduled to hibernate for more than five years.
+Extending the limits of hibernation is a major goal of their mission; after 100 days of scientific exploration at Saturn the entire human crew is scheduled to hibernate for more than five years.
 Eventually, the as-yet-unbuilt spacecraft Discovery II will arrive to take them home.

 The NASA Glenn Discovery II has no connection with the Discovery II crew-retrieval spacecraft of the novel 2001.
 Clarke barely describes the latter.
 I encourage readers to speculate on the shape and capabilities of the Discovery II in the 2001 universe.

 The sixth member of the Discovery crew, the HAL 9000 computer, is an artificial intelligence (AI).
 HAL 9000 knows the true purpose of the trip to Saturn; it is, however, programmed not to tell Bowman and Poole.
-The secrecy order creates a terrible behavioral conundrum for HAL 9000.
+The secrecy order creates a terrible conundrum for HAL 9000.
 Deep in its programming is a directive never to distort information, yet it has been commanded to do just that.
-This weighs heavily on the advanced AI.
-HAL 9000 is an innocent being, unable to tamp down what amounts to its conscience.
-The conflicting directives drive HAL 9000 to neurotic behavior which exacerbates the internal conflict, leading to psychosis and murder between Jupiter and Saturn.
+Though an advanced AI, HAL 9000 is an innocent being, unable to tamp down what amounts to its conscience.
+The conflicting directives drive HAL 9000 to neurotic behavior which exacerbates its internal conflict, leading to psychosis and murder between Jupiter and Saturn.